Stronger Data Poisoning Attacks Break Data Sanitization Defenses: Specific Attacks

-We propose a new attack, the \kkt{} attack, that addresses two shortcomings of the \inf{} attack: its computational cost and susceptibility to local minima.
-The \kkt{} attack is based on the observation that the difficulty in the attacker's optimization problem \refeqn{attacker-opt} stems from how the optimization variable $\sDp$ only affects the objective (test loss $L(\hat\theta; \sDtest)$) through the model parameters $\hat\theta$, which are themselves a complicated function of $\sDp$.
-In general, we do not know what $\hat\theta$ would lead to an attack that is both effective and realizable; but if we did know which $\hat\theta$ we were after, then the above optimization problem simplifies to finding $\sDp$ such that $\hat\theta = \argmin_{\theta} L(\theta; \sDcp)$.
+The \kkt{} attack is based on the observation that the attacker's optimization problem \refeqn{attacker-opt} is difficult to solve because the optimization variable $\sDp$ only affects the objective (test loss $L(\hat\theta; \sDtest)$) through the model parameters $\hat\theta$, which are themselves a complicated function of $\sDp$.
+In general, we do not know what $\hat\theta$ would lead to an attack that is both effective and realizable; but if we did know which $\hat\theta$ we were after, then the attacker's optimization problem simplifies to finding $\sDp$ such that $\hat\theta = \argmin_{\theta} L(\theta; \sDcp)$.
 As we will show in this section, this simplified problem can be solved much more efficiently than the original bilevel problem.

-The \kkt{} attack makes use of this observation by decomposing the attack into two parts: 1) using fast heuristics to find \emph{decoy parameters} $\thetadecoy$ that we want the defender to learn, and then 2) finding poisoned data $\sDp$ such that the defender is indeed tricked into learning the decoy parameters $\thetadecoy$.
-The name of this attack comes from the use of the Karush-Kuhn-Tucker (KKT) first-order necessary conditions for optimality in step 2.
+The \kkt{} attack has two parts: \begin{enumerate} \item Using fast heuristics to find \emph{decoy parameters} $\thetadecoy$ that we want the defender to learn, and then \item Finding poisoned data $\sDp$ that tricks the defender into learning those decoy parameters $\thetadecoy$. \end{enumerate} The name of this attack comes from the use of the Karush-Kuhn-Tucker (KKT) first-order necessary conditions for optimality in the second step.